Sue Thomas: F.B.Eye: Sue Thomas

 Thomas arrives at her job only to find she has been assigned to "Special Projects", with the mundane task of analyzing fingerprints.
-However, she has no intention of wasting her life examining fingerprints and marches into the supposed personnel office to tell them exactly what she thinks.
-Having done this, she discovers the office has been relocated (but not on the directory board) and the man she was telling off is not personnel, but a Special Agent, Jack Hudson.
-Impressed by her ambition, Hudson meets her at lunch, where he tests her skills by having her lip-read Myles who is seated some distance away outside.
-After which, Thomas is taken on as part of Hudson's "team", and she becomes a Special Investigative Analyst.
-She has some teething troubles early in her career, but quickly adapts to learn from her mistakes, using her lip-reading skills during various surveillance missions (although she has some difficulty lip-reading non-English speakers) while her approachable manner helps her appeal to various sources, regularly acting as the 'good cop' in interrogations.
+However, she has no intention of wasting her life examining fingerprints and boldly marches into the supposed personnel office to tell them exactly what she thinks.
+Having done this, she discovers that the personnel office has been relocated without changing the room number on the directory in the lobby.
+She also learns that the man she has just berated about her boring finger-printing job is not personnel staff, but Special Agent Jack Hudson.
+Impressed by her ambition, Hudson meets her at lunch where he tests her skills by having her lip-read what his team member Myles is saying across the room.
+He then arranges for her to transfer to his office.
+Thomas joins Hudson's team as a Special Investigative Analyst.
+Her valued contribution consists of translating what people are saying during surveillance missions, on the spot or on video-taped recordings, and serving as an expert at trial.
+Her approachable manner helps her appeal to various sources and suspects, so she acts as the "good cop" in interrogations.